Scthe/nanite-webgpu/README.md

 #### Dense meshes

 Having a lot of dense meshes up close could have a negative performance impact.
-Unless you are so close to them that they cover 50% of the screen.
+Unless you are so close to them that they cover a lot of the screen.
 Then, the occlusion culling kicks in.
 Dense geometry also means that meshlets are small.
-128 triangles in a 20,000,000 triangle mesh?
 They do not take much space on the screen and are easily occlusion/cone culled.
+Remember, this is the case we optimize for.

 #### Instance count

 What about millions of instances?
 Each has its own mat4x3 transform matrix.
 This consumes VRAM.
 Obligatory link to [swallowing the elephant (part 2)](https://pharr.org/matt/blog/2018/07/09/moana-island-pbrt-2).
 During the frame, you also need to store a list of things to render.
 In the worst-case scenario, each instance will render its most dense meshlets.
 In my implementation, this allocates `instanceCount * bottomLevelMeshletsCount * sizeof(vec2u)` bytes.
 A 5k triangle bunny might have only 56 fine-level meshlets (out of 159 total), but what if I want to render 100,000 of them?
 This is not a scalable memory allocation.
 In Chrome, WebGPU has a 128MB limit for storage buffers (can be raised if needed).
 You might notice that the demo scenes above were tuned to reflect that.

+Based on the presentation, with the GPU task queue, UE5 should be able to handle this efficiently.
+Especially if the instances are spread evenly over the distance.
+There are known cases where culling struggles, but I'm not sure how often this actually happens.

 #### Scene arrangement